Oclemy/docs/docs/csharp/how-to/compare-strings.md

----
-title: "How to compare strings - C# Guide"
-description: Learn how to compare and order string values, with or without case, with or without culture specific ordering ms.date: 10/03/2018
-helpviewer_keywords:
-  - "strings [C#], comparison"
-  - "comparing strings [C#]"
----
 # How to compare strings in C\#

 You compare strings to answer one of two questions: "Are these two strings